nyyshaaa/QuickReply/readme.md

 * Make history context better insated of just using recent 5-8 chats
 * Add metrics, tracing, and structured logging
 * Implement channel abstraction (Web / WhatsApp / IG)
+* Add more test cases and explain the flow more clearly

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------